Use Cases¶

 - You want the simplest possible storage control plane.
 MeshStor runs as a single binary in your existing cluster.
 There is no etcd cluster to operate, no separate storage cluster, no additional agents.

-- You want local-storage simplicity but with operational features that pure local CSIs cannot provide.
+- You want local-storage performance and simplicity but with operational features that pure local CSIs cannot provide.
 Use

-numberOfCopies=1.
-The volume goes through the same data path as a replicated volume but only writes to one underlying partition.
-You get pod rescheduling across nodes, partition relocation on drain, and (when shipped) cross-node snapshots — none of which are possible with TopoLVM, OpenEBS LocalPV-LVM, orlocal-path-provisioner. - You want one storage class to cover both replicated and unreplicated workloads.
-A single MeshStor StorageClass can serve replicated databases (
+replicaCount=1.
+The volume goes through the same data path as a replicated volume but only writes to one local underlying partition.
+You get pod rescheduling across nodes without losing data, automatic data relocation on planned node-drain, and (when shipped) cross-node snapshots — none of which are possible with TopoLVM, OpenEBS LocalPV-LVM, orlocal-path-provisioner. - You want local-storage with extremely low latency.
+Evaluate

 Don't use MeshStor when…¶